Big Sis Briefing: Prestige Is a Currency With a Short Shelf Life

 So, what now?

-I’m asking you to look at the prestige you’re carrying: the names, the titles, the status symbols and ask yourself one honest question.
+If you’re feeling brave, take a look at the prestige you’re carrying: the names, the titles, the status symbols and ask yourself one honest question.
 Am I holding these because they’re taking me somewhere I want to go?
 Or have I confused the holding of them with the destination itself?

 Prestige is a currency and currencies are tools.